 🍽️Serving Suggestions

-While I don't suggest steak sauces, some blue cheese compound butter is a great addition.
-Serve with potato side dishes like Roasted Red Potatoes, Parmesan Baked Potatoes, or Twice Baked Potatoes.
+Top with a pat of butter or try my blue cheese compound butter.
+Serve with potato side dishes like Roasted Small Potatoes, Parmesan Baked Potatoes, or Twice Baked Potatoes.

 While grilled steak goes with almost anything you wish, a fresh garden salad is a good start.
 Try grilled vegetables like Grilled Mixed Vegetables, Grilled Baby Potatoes, Grilled Carrots, or Grilled Corn on the Cob.